liusy58/liusy58/README.md

-I'm now working on jit to make hotspot run faster.
+I'm now doing some research on compiler.